Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, yeah.

-A lot of people out to you.
+A lot of people out there.

 So you are the unbanked.